almog-gaya/nextprop/README.md

 3. View detailed information about each lead
 4. Update lead status as you progress through your sales pipeline

+### Messaging and Communication

+1. Navigate to the Messaging page to view all client conversations
+2. On the left panel, browse and filter your conversation list
+3. Select a conversation to view the complete message history
+4. View contact details in the right sidebar without leaving the conversation
+5. Send messages via the input field at the bottom of the conversation
+6. For SMS messages, select your sending number from the dropdown
+7. Access message templates by clicking the document icon in the composer
+8. Add notes to contacts via the notes icon in the conversation header
+9. Make calls directly from the conversation by clicking the phone icon
+10. Refresh conversation history using the refresh icon
+11. File attachments can be added using the attachment button in the composer
+12. View message delivery status indicators next to each sent message
+13. Create a new conversation by clicking "New Conversation" in the top left
+14. Search conversations using the search field above the conversation list

+#### AI-Assisted Messaging

+1. Navigate to the AI Agent page from the main menu
+2. Configure your AI assistant's tone, response length, and custom instructions
+3. Toggle the AI agent on/off using the switch at the top
+4. When enabled, the AI will automatically suggest responses to incoming messages
+5. Review and edit AI suggestions before sending
+6. Fine-tune the AI with custom instructions for specific communication scenarios
+7. Monitor AI usage and performance from the dashboard

 ## API Endpoints

 The platform includes several API endpoints: